Konfekt/FastFold/README.md

 let g:perl_fold = 1
 ```
 to the `.vimrc` file and installing this plug-in, the folds in a TeX, Vim, XML,
-PHP or Perl file are updated by the `syntax` fold method when saving the buffer
+PHP or Perl file are updated by the `syntax` fold method when saving the
-or typing `zuz` in normal mode and are kept as is otherwise.
+buffer, opening, closing, moving or operating on folds, or typing `zuz` in
+normal mode and are kept as is otherwise.

  **Configuration**